 The emergence of the use of CBD as a medical aid has lead to research studying CBD effects on Alzheimer’s.
 Although the number of studies is limited, their results are very promising.

-Some studies have shown that CBD can help Alzheimer’s patients by reducing their symptoms.
+Some studies have shown that using CBD for Alzheimer’s can help patients by reducing the symptoms.
 Similar to conventional drugs, CBD can also delay disease progression.
 But unlike traditional medicines, the use of CBD, such as drops, has fewer reported side effects.
 Moreover, the side effects are also very well-tolerated by the patients.